haroon-github/mytpa/docs/src/pem.md

 default values.
 Some of the configuration options may be exposed for user configuration at some point in future.

-PEM server's web interface is configured to run on https and uses 443 port for the same.
-PEM's webserver configuration uses self-signed certificates.

-The default login credentials for the PEM server web interface use the postgres backend database user, which is set to `postgres` for postgresql and `enterprisedb` for EPAS clusters by default.
-You can get the login password for the web interface by running
+!!!
+Note PEM components are upgraded independently.
+    Passing `pem-server` to `--components` upgrades ONLY the PEM server, whereas passing `pem-agent` upgrades ONLY the PEM agents.
+    If upgrading separately, it is recommended to upgrade the agents before the server.
+When both are upgraded together, TPA upgrades the agents before the server.
+!!!
+password for the web interface by running
 `tpaexec show-password $clusterdir $user`.

 ## Passing additional options when registering PEM agents

 TPA registers each PEM agent in the cluster using the `pemworker` utility's `--register agent` command.

 A list of additional registration options can be passed by including `pemagent_registration_opts` in the cluster config.

 For example:

 ```yaml
   pemagent_registration_opts:
   - --enable-smtp true